 You’re currently feeling locked in place with how you do sales.
 You haven’t felt enough of that sweet gravy that is an inbound lead generated from a random new client that just searched you online trying to find your company.
 While this 2019 content strategy can be adopted for any small business, I’ll be writing for my friends and clients in the finance industry writing how they too can use our content strategy for blogs using our rich step by step framework for content.
 If you need a process and a content strategy for small business.
 You cannot miss this post.

-In this post, we will be talking about:
+In this post, we, the best Minneapolis SEO expert will be talking about: